- Skip Ahead to

 Drag and drop tasks

-Drag and drop tasks to reschedule the time, or reassign to another person.
+Drag and drop tasks to reschedule the time or reassign them to another person.

 - You cannot move a task to a different project.